pusher/crank/man/crankctl.1.md

 `-ready`
   Selects all ready processes (should only be one)

-`-stoppping`
+`-stopping`
-  Selects all stoppping processes.
+  Selects all stopping processes.

 `-pid PID`
   Selects a specific PID from the exisiting set.
 This flag is a AND filter